christwopointoh/collectivo/docs/reference.md

 `extensions` (list)

 : Name of extensions to be included.
 The name must match the name of the extension folder in `src/extensions`.
+If the extension folder contains a file `extension.ts` with a default export function, this function will automatically be called before the app is started.

 ### Extensions